rxxciobanu/InvictusLabs/README.md

 ### Data ###

-What kind of data we use and how are we going to structure it?
+What kind of data we use and how do we structure it?

 - **On-chain data** module: use (wallet) transaction data on DeXes, metrics from wallet addresses
 - **Off-chain data** module: use balance sheets, margin/leverage history, equity/liquidity,  business registration details, historical business data, payment history and collections, public fillings, etc.
 - **Data aggregator engine**: will combine the previous 2 modules, and will output structured *entities* and *relationships* between entities.
+We will use a text-to-entity approach, by applying a bi-directional LSTM model for capturing entities and relationships from unstructured text data.

 ### Expert-driven model ###